String Literal Syntax¶

 "line two"

-The problem here is that changing the contents of the string quickly becomes an editing chore as the programmer attempts to keep the lines a similar length, and remembering to put the \n at the end of each line.
+However, changing the contents of the string quickly becomes an editing chore as the programmer attempts to keep the lines a similar length, and to remember to put the \n at the end of each line.
 Having a multi-line string literal syntax would alleviate both of these problems.

 Raw String Literals¶